Mount Washington Hotel

-The Mount Washington Hotel is a hotel in Bretton Woods, New Hampshire, United States, near Mount Washington.
+The Omni Mount Washington Resort is a historic luxury resort hotel in Bretton Woods, New Hampshire, United States, near Mount Washington.
 It was designed by Charles Alling Gifford.
 In 1944, it hosted the Bretton Woods Conference, which established the International Monetary Fund and the World Bank.
+It is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.

 The area, part of the town of Carroll, New Hampshire, includes the Bretton Woods ski resort nearby.
 It is located at the northern end of Crawford Notch, 6 mi east of the village of Twin Mountain along U.S. Route 302.

-In December 2015, the hotel and the Bretton Woods Mountain Resort were purchased by Omni Mount Washington LLC from the CNL Financial Group, of Orlando, Florida, and will continue to be operated by Omni Hotels & Resorts under the official name of Omni Mount Washington Resort.
-It is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.

 History

-The hotel was constructed between 1900 and 1902 at a cost of $1.7 million (approximately $ million today) by Joseph Stickney, a native of Concord, New Hampshire who had made a fortune before the age of 30 as a coal broker in Pennsylvania.
+The Mount Washington Hotel was constructed between 1900 and 1902 at a cost of $1.7 million (approximately $ million today) by Joseph Stickney, a native of Concord, New Hampshire who had made a fortune before the age of 30 as a coal broker in Pennsylvania.
 In 1881 Stickney and his partner, John N. Conyngham, had purchased the nearby Mount Pleasant Hotel (a large early hotel demolished in 1939) from lumberman John T.G.
 Leavitt.
 Subsequently, Stickney began work on his Mount Washington Hotel.
 He had envisioned the hotel to be a luxurious getaway for urban dwellers looking to escape the city.

 Stickney brought in 250 Italian artisans to build it, particularly the granite and stucco masonry.
 Construction started in 1900 on the Y-shaped hotel, which opened on July 28, 1902.
 At its completion, the hotel boasted over 2,000 doors, 12,000 windows, and over eleven miles of plumbing.

 At the opening ceremony, Stickney told the audience, "Look at me, gentlemen ... for I am the poor fool who built all this!"
 Within a year he was dead at the age of 64 due to a heart attack.

 His wife, Carolyn Stickney, spent her summers at the hotel for the next decade, adding the Sun Dining Room with guest rooms above, the fourth floor between the towers, and the chapel honoring her late husband.
 Under its capable first manager, John Anderson, the hotel was a success.
 But the advent of income tax, Prohibition, and the Great Depression curtailed the hospitality business.
 In 1936, Mrs. Stickney's nephew, Foster Reynolds, inherited the hotel, but it closed in 1942 because of World War II.
 In 1944, a Boston syndicate bought the extensive property for about $450,000.
 The Bretton Woods monetary conference took place that year, establishing the World Bank and the International Monetary Fund.
 The owners were paid $300,000 for the loss of business and promised a daily room charge of $18 per person for the 19-day conference.
 Subsequently, each bedroom carried a plaque outside its door identifying which country's representative at that conference had stayed in that room.